nmdwolf/nmdwolf.github.io/_posts/2020-02-01-AppendixMeasures.md

     $$P(B\mid A) := \lim_{n\rightarrow\infty}P(B\mid A_n)\,.$$

-    However, it can be shown that this does not lead to a well-defined probability distribution, since the resulting value will depend on the choice of sequence (cf. the <a href = "https://en.wikipedia.org/wiki/Borel%E2%80%93Kolmogorov_paradox" target = "_blank">Borel&ndash;Kolmogorov paradox</a>).
+    However, it can be shown that this does not lead to a well-defined probability distribution, since the resulting value will depend on the choice of sequence (cf. the <a href = "https://en.wikipedia.org/wiki/Borel%E2%80%93Kolmogorov_paradox" target = "_blank" rel = "noopener nofollow">Borel&ndash;Kolmogorov paradox</a>).
 </div>

 Whenever conditional probabilities exist, this definition immediately implies one of the most famous theorems in probability theory, <b id = "Bayes">Bayes' theorem<b>: